Sarcophaga

 Habitat

 Highly adaptable; found in diverse environments including urban areas, forests, grasslands, and agricultural settings.
-Frequently associated with carrion, decaying matter, and animal waste.
+Frequently associated with carrion, decaying organic matter, and animal waste.
 Some adapted to human-modified environments.

 Distribution